Kristina01111000/Drws_site/README.md

 Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership

-1/8
-For next week:
-Fix the constant contact error that just showed up